scionproto/scion/topology/README.md

 geo has three arguments latitude, longitude and address.
 This will be added to the staticInfoConfig.json by the seed emulator if set
 - "note" -- a string that can contain any string.
-This will be added as a note to the Border Router Node by the seed emulator
+This will be added as a note to the Border Router Node by the seed emulator.

 ## Examples